-In the 4-H Engineering Design Challenge, youth develop critical thinking, creativity, innovation and problem-solving skills, and have fun at the same time!
-Each year, teams of youth in grades 3 and up and family teams solve a theme-based engineering challenge.
+In the 4-H Engineering Design Challenge, youth develop critical thinking, creativity, innovation and problem-solving skills through engineering, as they have fun working with their team.
+Teams of youth in grades 3 and up work to design a machine that completes the challenge: hit a golf ball and sink a hole in one!

 Information and resources

-- Complete Challenge Handbook - all the information needed to participate in the challenge found in one document for both county and family teams.
+- EDC Handbook - All the information needed to participate in the challenge.

 Q: What does human intervention mean?